Paula Seling: 2001-2009: Awards and rise to fame

 In 2002, producer, composer, director and writer Tony Hawks cast Seling in a documentary movie on the Discovery Channel, named "One Hit Wonderland", in which Seling and Hawks recorded one of Hawks's compositions in his studio from London, which was then promoted in the city.
 They performed the song on Gloria Hunniford's show, Open House with Gloria Hunniford, on Channel 5 in London.

 Seling and her husband launched their own record label, Unicorn Records, in 2005.
 In 2007 she opened for Michael Bolton (7 July) and Beyonce (26 October).

 In 2008, Seling released a 19-track compilation album of her first 10 years of recordings, entitled 1998-2008.
 Some of the tracks were in their original versions, while others were re-recorded in the Unicorn Records studio.
 That year, she also finished in 3rd place in the Selecția Națională Eurovision Final with the song "Seven Days", and performed a duet with "manele" singer Florin Salam at the Bucharest Symphony Orchestra.

 Her double album Culeg Vise/Believe was released in 2009, on which Seling composed, produced and arranged all 17 songs.
 The first single from the album, "Believe", reached the top 40 of the Romanian Top 100, and the album itself went on to win "Best Pop Album" at the Romanian National Radio Awards in 2010.

-Seling won first prize at the Mamaia festival in 2009, and attended the Golden Stag Festival as a judge in September 2009, where she met her future collaborator Ovidiu Cernăuţeanu.
+Seling won first prize at the Mamaia festival in 2009, and attended the Golden Stag Festival as a judge in September 2009, where she met her future collaborator Ovidiu Cernăuțeanu.

 Paula Seling and Ovi performing "Playing with Fire" during the second semi-final of Eurovision Song Contest 2010.

 Eurovision Song Contest 2010

-Cernăuţeanu contacted Seling in November 2009, inviting her to collaborate on an entry to the 2010 Selectia Nationala.
+Cernăuțeanu contacted Seling in November 2009, inviting her to collaborate on an entry to the 2010 Selectia Nationala.
 They re-recorded the original version of the song "Playing With Fire", and were selected as a finalist for the show on 27 January 2010, and won the competition on 6 March 2010.

-Seling and Cernăuţeanu performed "Playing with Fire" live in the second Eurovision Song Contest 2010 semi-final in Oslo on 27 May 2010.
+Seling and Cernăuțeanu performed "Playing with Fire" live in the second Eurovision Song Contest 2010 semi-final in Oslo on 27 May 2010.
 They finished 4th in the semi-final to qualify for the final on 29 May 2010, where they finished 3rd, equalling the highest ever ranking for Romania in the Eurovision Song Contest.